sami3ullah/news-aggregator/README.md

 4. Shadcn ( For beautiful styled components )
 5. Axios (Because I like it more than Fetch )
 6. ReactQuery ( For Caching queries and lot of other cool stuff )
 7. Zustand ( For state Management.
 Since it's relatively not a giant app so it's great and I love it :3 )
 8. Vitest ( For awesome testing experince )

 ## Diagrams For Better Understanding

 [Architecture Diagrams](https://app.eraser.io/workspace/iz8b8rd6fiKfL4Ocqv1i?origin=share)

-# Improvements
+# Improvement Pointers

 1. Integrate a sleep mechanism to handle rate-limiting errors.
 2. Write more unit tests + integration and end to end tests.
+3. Global state can be further broken down.